 The Lord Jesus said, “If anyone wants to do His will, he shall know concerning the doctrine, whether it is from God or whether I speak on My own authority.”
 (John 7:17 NKJV).

-Many believers today are vulnerable to deception, exploitation and manipulation of “spiritual con men” in our generation simply because they have no real desire, passion or hunger to personally know, understand, and obey the truths of God’s Word.
+Today, many believers are vulnerable to deception, exploitation, and manipulation of “spiritual con men” in our generation simply because they have no genuine desire, passion, or hunger to know personally, understand, and obey the truths of God’s Word.

 According to Jesus’ interpretation of the parable of the tares of the field to His disciples, He who sows the good seed is the Son of Man.
 The field is the world, the good seeds are the sons of the kingdom, but the tares are the sons of the wicked one.
 The enemy who sowed them is the devil, the harvest is the end of the age, and the reapers are the angels (Matt.
 13:37-39).

-In this piece we shall begin to thresh this parable with a view to discovering and imbibing the essential truths, lessons, and principles therein.
+In this piece, we shall begin to thresh this parable to discover and imbibe the essential truths, lessons, and principles therein.

 First, it is worth considering the seeming contrasts between the parable of the tares and the parable of the sower (Matt.
 13:1-23).